hashicorp/terraform-provider-google/website/docs/r/dns_policy.html.markdown

 * `network_url` -
   (Required)
-  The fully qualified URL of the VPC network to bind to.
+  The id or fully qualified URL of the VPC network to forward queries to.
-  This should be formatted like `https://www.googleapis.com/compute/v1/projects/{project}/global/networks/{network}`
+  This should be formatted like `projects/{project}/global/networks/{network}` or `https://www.googleapis.com/compute/v1/projects/{project}/global/networks/{network}`

 ## Attributes Reference